Risk Evaluation for Di-isobutyl Phthalate - (1,2-Benzene- dicarboxylic acid, 1,2- bis-(2methylpropyl) ester)

 EPA designated di-isobutyl phthalate - (1,2-Benzene- dicarboxylic acid, 1,2- bis-(2methylpropyl) ester) as a High-Priority Substance in December 2019 and the chemical is currently undergoing risk evaluation.

 On this page:

 - Recent activities and opportunities for public comment

 Di-isobutyl phthalate (CASRN 84-69-5) is a colorless liquid.
 The primary use for di-isobutyl phthalate is a plasticizer in adhesive and sealant manufacturing.
 Information from the 2016 Chemical Data Reporting (CDR) for di-isobutyl phthalate indicates the reported production volume is less than 1,000,000 lbs/year (manufacture and import).

-In the final scope, EPA identified conditions of use associated di-isobutyl phthalate, for example:
+In the final scope, EPA identified conditions of use associated with the importing; processing; distribution in commerce; industrial, commercial and consumer uses; and disposal of di-isobutyl phthalate, for example:

 - In adhesives and sealants;

 - In commercial and consumer products, including adhesives and sealants, paints and coatings, plastic and rubber, dyes in fabric, textiles and leather and inks, toner and colorant.

 The above listed conditions of use are ways that a person or the environment could be potentially exposed to this chemical.
 However, when conducting a risk evaluation, EPA also considers the hazards (i.e. health effects or environmental impacts) that could occur from coming in contact with a chemical.